tmtsoftware/sequencer-scripts/README.md

 ## Adding new scripts

-1. New scripts should be added to`scripts` directory under specific subsystem
+1. Add new scripts into`scripts` directory under specific `subsystem`

-1. Scripts specific configuration file can be added to same directory where you are adding new script.
+1. Add scripts specific configuration file to the same directory where you have added new script.
 For example, `IRIS` subsystems `Darknight.kts` script and its corresponding configuration file `iris.conf` can reside at the same level inside `scripts/iris` directory

 1. Script-specific configuration should include `scriptClass` property pointing to script file where script logic resides, for example,
 ```hocon
 scripts {